phoughton/ensign_multicat/README.md

 # ensign_multicat

-A simple example Flag classifier using colab to create the model and flask to enable a web app.
+A simple example flag classifier using google colab to create the model and flask to enable a web app.

 ### Quick install using pip & requirements.txt (recommended)
 Create a virtual environment and type this pip command at the command line.
 (It's a big install and may take a few minutes.)